 INGREDIENTS AND SUBSTITUTIONS FOR BAKED JALAPENO POPPERS

-- Imitation Crab - I use imitation crab sticks for this crab rangoon style filling.
-I use frozen crab meat but you can also use the imitation crab chunks from the refrigerated section of the grocery store as well.
+- Imitation Crab - I use imitation crab sticks for this crab rangoon-style filling.
+I use frozen crab meat but you can also use imitation crab chunks from the refrigerated section of the grocery store as well.
 You can also use fresh crab meat as well but I find the imitation crab meat gives it a much nicer flavor and umami from the added msg.

 - Bread Crumbs - To make the crispy topping, a combination of panko bread crumbs, deep-fried onions, and toasted sesame seeds are toasted together with a bit of sesame oil.
 I like to use panko because I find it has a coarser texture and gives a bit more texture and crunch than the standard breadcrumbs.

 - Deep-Fried Onions - I used pre-deep-fried onions\shallots, which I find at Asian grocery stores.
 If you cannot find it, you can also use French fried onions as well which you can find at your local grocery store.

 I find the easiest way to de-seed and de-vein jalapenos is with a spoon.
 I've had my fair share of spicy knicks and cuts using a knife - not a very fun experience.